From Mare's Nest

 The Foal to Yearling Halter is available in two types.
 They are identical in design, but one is a single strap breakaway halter and the other is a very attractive double-stitched version.

 I hope you find this website educational and interesting.
-It will be updated with relevant information and topics dealing with all breeds of horses.
+I'll update it with relevant information and topics for horse breeders of all types.
 Currently we have pages dealing with your foals first month, next five months, first aid, wound care and the imprinting of newborn foals.
 We've also included a page dealing with the famous racehorse Seabiscuit.
 Future pages will discuss weaning, stallion selection, orphan foals, our Thoroughbred breeding farm, Mares’ Nest and breeding theories.

 Lill & Bill